Divide-By-0/blog/content/posts/movies.md

 ### 2019

-At this point and before,
+At this point and before, I watched mostly just mainstream movies.

 - ⭐ **Parasite** ⭐: 10/10.
 Incredible story, cinematography, music, characters, symbolism, everything.
 This was the movie that got me interested in international cinema.